AHTOOOXA/open-holdem-manager/ROADMAP.md

 ### Pillar 1: Multi-Site Support

 Each new parser unlocks a new community to announce in.
-Launching with 3-4 sites means a stronger launch story and larger addressable audience.
-See [docs/specs/MULTI-SITE-PARSERS-PRD.md](docs/specs/MULTI-SITE-PARSERS-PRD.md) for technical details.
+Launching with 3-4 sites means a stronger launch story and larger addressable audience. **DONE** -- all 7 parsers shipped (GG, PS, 888, WPN, Winamax, iPoker, partypoker).
+See [docs/archive/MULTI-SITE-PARSERS-PRD.md](docs/archive/MULTI-SITE-PARSERS-PRD.md) for the completed spec.

 ### Pillar 2: Natural Language Query Engine ("PostHog for Poker")